 REPRINTS + RIGHTS PERMISSIONS // If you have a query regarding foreign distribution rights, translations, or any other sort of re-use and or re-distribution of a punctum title, or any portion thereof, contact Eileen Joy (firstname.lastname@example.org).

-BOOKSELLERS // If you are a bookseller, punctum titles are listed with Ingram, but if you wish to purchase titles directly from punctum books at a 50% discount off list price + punctum pays the shipping, please contact us at: firstname.lastname@example.org.
+BOOKSELLERS // If you are a bookseller, you should know that punctum very purposefully does not list its titles with commercial wholesalers such as Ingram, so if you wish to purchase titles directly from punctum books, at a 50% discount off list price + punctum pays the shipping, please contact us at: email@example.com.

 LIBRARIES // If you are a librarian seeking a print copy of one or more of our titles, please contact Eileen Joy (firstname.lastname@example.org).
 Our titles are also available via the Directory of Open Access Books (DOAB), and we also offer institutional library supporting memberships, through which we: (1) make all of our titles available to libraries in a variety of file formats; (2) share direct access to our metadata and programming interfaces; (3) provide usage statistics and other reader-based metrics; (4) ensure digital preservation; and (5) follow best practices for metadata and cross-reference management.
 For more information on how to become an institutional library member-supporter of punctum, please also contact Eileen Joy (email@example.com).